Nandakishore695/HTML-CSS-Javascript/README.md

 **HTTPS** (Hypertext Transfer Protocol Secure):
 - HTTPS is a secure version of HTTP.
-- It uses SSL (Secure Sockets Layer) protocols to encrypt the data transmitted between the client's browser and the website's server.
+- It uses SSL (Secure Sockets Layer) protocols to encrypt the data transmitted between the client and website.
 - This encryption helps protect sensitive information like passwords, credit card numbers, and personal details from being intercepted.
 - HTTPS It helps to improve search rankings